itlab-vision/dl-benchmark/README.md

   - `TVM` is a directory of Dockerfiles for Apache TVM.
   - `TensorFlow` is a directory of Dockerfiles for Intel® Optimizations for TensorFlow.
+  - `TensorFlowLite` is a directory of Dockerfiles for TensorFlow Lite.
   - `PaddlePaddle` is a directory of Dockerfiles for PaddlePaddle.

 - `docs` directory contains auxiliary documentation.
 Please, find